 Scholarship applications can require a lot of time and effort.
 You should start working with your child to create a scholarship plan by sophomore year — or even earlier if your child is an especially good candidate and plans to apply for many scholarships.
 Those who start too late often miss important deadlines.

 By getting a head start, you can also help your child shape his or her extracurriculars to look best on scholarship applications.
 This will improve your child’s chances of securing a scholarship, a move that could save you thousands in education costs and have a significant impact on your family’s finances during your child’s college years.

 What’s Next?
 Get Your Scholarship Guide

-We have a completely free video series called “The Scholarship Guide for Busy Parents.”
-It is 4 videos that are 12 minutes or less complete with cheat sheets and other resources to help you find and win scholarships.
-If you are interested in learning more about scholarships please visit: tamingthehighcostofcollege.com/scholarships
+I have a completely free video series called “The Scholarship Guide for Busy Parents.”
+It is four videos that are 12 minutes or less to complete, with cheat sheets and other resources to help you find and win scholarships.
+If you’re interested in the video series and learning more about scholarships, please visit: tamingthehighcostofcollege.com/scholarships